 “What do you want me to do for you?”
 This might be the question that makes all the loud-mouthed posturing finally irrelevant.

 Bartimaeus’s answer also deserves a close look.
-The word “again” is not in the Greek.
+The word “again” is not exactly there in the Greek.
 He asks that he might ἀναβλέψω, which could mean “see again.”
 It could also could mean “lift up his eyes.”
 That might mean that he was asking to be able to again look people in the eye, and not be required to humbly beg for sustenance.

 Or, it might matter that the idiom “lifting up” is used in Hebrew to speak of doing something intensely: if you lift up your voice, you shout so as to be heard at a great distance; if you lift up your eyes, you are attempting to see far into the distance, or to see deeply into the heart of things.
 Maybe Bartimaeus is asking for actual insight.